Support the team building MODX with a monthly donation.

 3.x is essentially a virtual

 master branch for each major release of MODX Revolution.
-This branch has an infinite lifetime and contains new features that do not break backwards compatiblity intended for the next minor release.
+This branch is always available and contains new features that do not break backwards compatiblity intended for the next minor release.
 You can think of this as the "integration branch" where all changes are delivered for the next significant release.

 When the code in these branches reaches a stable point and is ready to be released, a commit is tagged with a new minor release number, e.g.

 v2.7.0, and the release is produced from that tag.

 Minor version branches¶

 They are used when the major version branch has moved forward with new functionality for the next minor version, but bug fixes are still accepted for the latest minor version.